 Tonight, rest in the promises of God.
 Your citizenship, after all, is in heaven (Philippians 3:20).

-Now enjoy this sleep story with one of Abide’s most popular narrators James Seawood, about calming your fears so you can sleep peacefully.
-Once you experience the peaceful sleep that biblical meditation can bring, download Abide from the App Store of Google Play and start your 7-day free trial.
+Now enjoy this sleep story with one of Abide’s most popular narrators, James Seawood, about calming your fears so you can sleep peacefully.
+Once you experience the peaceful sleep that biblical meditation can bring, download Abide from the App Store of Google Play or go to this link to get 25% off premium Abide.